 As a concert pianist, Dr. Summa-Chadwick has performed in roles of both piano and harpsichord soloist with orchestras in New York, Pennsylvania, Connecticut, Massachusetts, Maine, and Alabama, and has also specialized in performing 20th century chamber and solo works.
-She is currently on the faculty of the Cadek Conservatory in Chattanooga, TN, where she teaches neurotypical students and also persons with intellectual and developmental disabilities.
+She served twenty-six years on the faculty of the Cadek Conservatory in Chattanooga, TN, where she taught neurotypical students and also persons with intellectual and developmental disabilities.

 Her varied career talents include not only that of concert pianist but also teacher and information technologist.
 Her TED talk, “Dance of the Neural Tango” (presented at TEDxChattanooga, February 2016) can be viewed on YouTube at https://www.youtube.com/watch?v=wCM4JPmPJcI.
 She is a frequent speaker at international, national and state conferences for organizations including the World Piano Pedagogy Conference (WPPC), Music Teacher’s National Association (MTNA), American Music Therapy Association (AMTA), Society for Music Perception and Cognition (SMPC), Southeast Autism Center, Computing Sciences in Colleges, National Association for Music Education (NAfME), Society for Education, Music, and Psychology (SEMPRE) and the Tennessee Arts Commission (TAC).